Julius Luipa: Death

 After being ill for some time Luipa died at home on 19 June 1996, with barely a mention of his passing in the local media.
 The Times of Zambia however still described him as a destitute and this was echoed by the man who dethroned him, Lottie Mwale, who described him as a brother.
 “It is sad he is gone.
 He died a poor man, rather forgotten despite his contribution to Zambian boxing.
 He was like a brother to me and I learnt a lot from him.”

 He was laid to rest at Chiwempala Cemetery on 21 June 1996.

 Legacy

-Luipa inspired a lot of upcoming boxers and was always ready to share his knowledge and experience with younger fighters like Mwale, who drew on Luipa's experience at the 1974 Commonwealth Games.
+According to the Times of Zambia: "Luipa inspired a lot of upcoming boxers and was always ready to share his knowledge and experience with younger fighters like Mwale, who drew on Luipa's experience at the 1974 Commonwealth Games."

 He also trained a lot of young boxers in welfare centres and boxing clubs and was the first trainer at Chiwempala Amateur Boxing club which he formed in 1973.